dankamongmen/notcurses/doc/CURSES.md

 * There is no distinct `PANEL` type.
 The z-buffer is a fundamental property, and all drawable surfaces are ordered along the z axis.
 There is no equivalent to `update_panels()`.
-* Scrolling is disabled by default, and cannot be globally enabled.
+* Scrolling is disabled by default, and cannot be globally enabled (but see Direct Mode).
 * The Curses `cchar_t` has a fixed-size array of `wchar_t`.
 The Notcurses `cell` instead supports a UTF-8 encoded extended grapheme cluster of arbitrary length.
 The only supported encodings are ASCII via `ANSI_X3.4-1968`